Lebowski89/blog/content/common.md

 ## Files (and Directories)

-One of the simplest and most common tasks within each of my roles are those involving the `ansible.builtin.file` module, specifically the creation of directories and touching of files:
+One of the simplest and most common tasks within each of my roles are those involving the `ansible.builtin.file` module, specifically the creation of directories and touching of files.

+### Common Task

 ```yaml
 - name: Conduct file task